Minh Tâm has opened his goalscoring account for HAGL in the V-League 2025-2026.

 Regain your confidence

-Captain Jairo is in good form.
+Captain and center-back Jairo is in excellent form.

-Photo: Minh Tu
+Photo: Minh Tú

 Photo: Nguyen Khang